BassManLuke/My-Shopping-List/README.md

 # My-Shopping-List
-A list for when I go shopping.
+A list for when I go shopping when I go to Lidl